pauliejes/SandboxDocs/docs/Developer Guide/particleSystem.md

-# Particle System

-Explain the intricacies and usefulness of the particle system housed in `particlesystem.js`.

 <a id='createParticleSystemClass'></a>
-## CreateParticleSystem(nodeID, childID, childName) class
+# CreateParticleSystem(nodeID, childID, childName) class

 More technical and specific description of what the particle system does.